brillout/json-serializer/readme.template.md

  - `Inifinity`
  - `RegExp`

-JSON is a great serializer.
-But it is lacking for some JavaScript types such as `Date`:
+JSON is a good serializer for JavaScript values but is lacking some JavaScript types such as `Date`:

 ~~~js
 !INLINE /examples/json-date.js --hide-source-path